spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-components/oryx-managing-component-options.md

 ### Configuring feature set component options

 Default component options can be overridden in feature sets.
-[Feature sets](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-applications/oryx-feature-sets.html) simplify the setup of a standard for a specific business model, such as B2B or B2C.
-Besides providing the features, a feature set can also provide component configurations.
-The feature set configurations override the default option values provided by the components.
+[Feature sets](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-applications/oryx-feature-sets.html) simplify the setup of a specific business model, such as B2B or B2C.
+Besides providing page structures with components, feature sets can also add component configurations.
+The feature set configurations take precedence over the components default values.

 ### Configuring application-driven component options